hanneslinder/esp-pixel-matrix/README.md

 - take contents of `browser/dist` folder and copy into `esp32/data` directory.
 - copy data onto esp32 via platformIO `build file system image` and `upload file system image`.

+Once power is connected, the ESP32 creates a WIFI hotspot and displays the connection settings on the matrix.
+Connect to this network and use the WIFI portal to configure your WIFI settings.
+The ESP32 then reboots and trys to connect to the configured WIFI.
+On subsequent reboots, the matrix will show its IP address for 10 seconds before switching to its regular mode.

 ### wire up

 This project uses the excellent https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-I2S-DMA library.
 If you are unsure how to connect, there is a nice connection guide there.